 The beam has 3 strength settings, 1000 lumens, 550 lumens, and 35 lumens.
 You can easily switch between these by using the well-placed switch at the top of the pistol grip.

-The bulbs are C4 LEDs that are designed to be better at help conserve energy while still being very bright.
+The bulbs are C4 LEDs that are designed to be better at helping conserve energy while still being very bright.
 On the lowest setting, the spotlight can still shine over 3 football fields.

 Another thing I like about this spotlight that makes it perfect for marine use is that it is polycarbonate and completely waterproof.
 If you manage to drop it in deep water, it’ll just float on top of the water.
 It has an IPX8 waterproof rating, which means it can be under 3 feet of water for up to 30 minutes.